Maiiakal/supermarket-pos-system/README.md

 ## Code Architecture

 Several design patterns have been researched and by far this project was mostly inspired by alan2207's [bulletproof-react](https://github.com/alan2207/bulletproof-react).
-I will copy the key design concepts I tried implementing below.
+I will copy the key design concepts I tried implementing below:

 - [⚙️ Project Configuration](docs/project-configuration.md)